 This sets the length of time the scanner stays in trigger toggle mode before reverting to scan mode.
-After scanning the Trigger Toggle Timeout bar code, set the time-out duration (from 0 to 65 seconds) by scanning digits from the Programming Chart, beginning on page 353, then Save.
+After scanning the Trigger Toggle Timeout barcode, set the time-out duration (from 0 to 65 seconds) by scanning digits from the Programming Chart, beginning on page 291, then Save.
 Default = 5 seconds.

 Note: If this is set to 0, you must repeat the toggle sequence to return to the default scanning mode.
-For example, if 2 quick trigger presses puts the scanner into cell phone read mode and the Trigger Timing is 0, you would have to do 2 quick presses again to go back to the default scanning mode.
+For example, if 2 quick trigger presses puts the scanner into centering mode and the Trigger Timing is 0, you would have to do 2 quick presses again to go back to the default scanning mode.